northstowekarate/northstowekarate.github.io/training/whattoexpect/index.md

 ---
-title: What to expect for your first lesson
+title: Northstowe Karate Club - What to expect
 layout: base.njk
-description: Karate consists of 3 parts - kihon (basic techniques), kumite (sparring) and kata (a coreographed sequence of techniques).
+description: We teach traditional shotokan karate.
+Karate consists of 3 parts - kihon (basic techniques), kumite (sparring) and kata (a coreographed sequence of techniques).
 ---

 ## What to expect